verbio-technologies/rust-verbio-speech-center/README.md

 OPTIONS:
-    -D, --dest-dir <dest-dir>        Destination directory for the transcriptions -l, --language <language>        Language to use for the recognition [default: en-US] -L, --log-level <log-level>      Log level.
-Must be TRACE | DEBUG | INFO | WARN | ERROR [default: info] -d, --dir <source-dir>           Directory containing .wav audios in 8kHz and PCM16 encoding to use for the recognition -t, --token-file <token-file>    Path to the authentication token file -T, --topic <topic>              Topic to use for the recognition.
-Must be GENERIC | BANKING | TELCO -u, --url <url>                  The URL of the host or server trying to reach [default: https://speechcenter.verbio.com:2424]
+    -D, --dest-dir <dest-dir>        Destination directory for the transcriptions -l, --language <language>        IETF BCP-47 Language to use for the recognition.
+Supported en-US | es-ES | pt-BR [default: en-US]
+    -L, --log-level <log-level>      Log level.
+Must be TRACE | DEBUG | INFO | WARN | ERROR [default: info] -d, --dir <source-dir>           Directory containing .wav audios in 8kHz and PCM16 encoding to use for the recognition -t, --token-file <token-file>    Path to the JWT authentication token file -T, --topic <topic>              Topic to use for the recognition.
+Must be GENERIC | BANKING | TELCO -u, --url <url>                  The URL of the gRPC  host or server trying to reach [default: https://speechcenter.verbio.com:2424]
     -w, --workers <workers>          Number of workers to use for the recognition [default: 4]
 ```